$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 UAE Job Exploration Visa: Requirements, Cost, and How It Works

 Attending interviews in person dramatically increases your chances of being hired in the UAE.
-Recruiters are more likely to extend offers to candidates they have met face-to-face, and being in the country means you can start within days rather than the four-to-eight weeks an overseas candidate needs for Entry Permit processing and attestation completion.
+Recruiters are more likely to extend offers to candidates they have met face-to-face, and being in the country can remove some of the additional attestation and Entry Permit time that an overseas candidate may face.

-The UAE Job Exploration Visa — also called the Job Seeker Visa — was created specifically to allow qualified professionals to enter the UAE on a self-sponsored basis, spend up to 60 or 120 days searching for work in-country, and then convert to a standard employment residence visa once they secure an offer.
+The UAE Job Exploration Visa — also called the Job Seeker Visa — was created specifically to allow qualified professionals to enter the UAE on a self-sponsored basis, spend 60, 90, or 120 days searching for work in-country, and then transition to a standard employment residence visa once they secure an offer.

 For Egyptian professionals, this visa is worth understanding carefully — because the qualification criteria are strict, and there are practical alternatives that may be more accessible.